 Harker Supplemental Coursework (For current Harker Students only)

 AP Biology and AP Chemistry are invitational courses.
-Invites will be sent via email to qualifying students.
+Invites will be sent via email to qualified students.

 AP Biology*

 NOTE: This course is by invitation only and for HARKER STUDENTS only.
-You will be immediately dropped from this course if you were not pre-approved.
+You will be immediately dropped from this course if you are not pre-approved.

 Enrolled incoming Harker juniors only